 Employee stock purchase plans (ESPPs) allow you to purchase company stock using after-tax compensation, often at a discounted price.
 While that discount is a valuable benefit, the IRS considers it taxable income.
 In most cases, the value of the discount is already included in your total wages on your W-2, so there’s no need to search for it separately; it’s right there in your earnings.

-We often recommend avoiding concentrated positions in employer stock whenever possible.
+We often recommend avoiding concentrated positions in employer stock whenever possible (it is risky for both your income AND your net worth to be tied to one single company).
 This typically means selling shares received through company stock plans relatively quickly.
-Anytime you sell stock in a non-retirement taxable account, you’ll receive a Form 1099-B, regardless of whether the stock came from your employer or another source.
+Any time you sell stock in a non-retirement brokerage account, you’ll receive a Form 1099-B, regardless of whether the stock came from your employer or another source.

-This form reports the purchase and sale dates (which determine whether the gain or loss is long term or short term), the purchase price, and the proceeds from the sale.
-While the information on the 1099-B may appear straightforward, transactions involving employer stock can complicate things, particularly around the cost basis, the amount you effectively paid for the shares.
+This form reports the purchase and sale dates, purchase price and proceeds from the sale.
+While the information on the 1099-B may appear straightforward, transactions involving employer stock can complicate things.
+This is particularly true for the cost basis, or the amount you effectively paid for the shares.

 A common issue arises from the disconnect between the employer issuing the stock and the brokerage firm responsible for recordkeeping and reporting.
-The employer reports the income correctly on your W-2, which helps establish the proper cost basis for the stock.
-However, the brokerage, often unaware of this income inclusion, may report the sale with an incorrect or incomplete cost basis on the 1099-B.
+The employer reports the income correctly on your W-2, which establishes the proper cost basis for the stock.
+However, the brokerage, often unaware of this income inclusion, may report the sale with an incomplete cost basis on the 1099-B.

 How to Report Stock Sales Correctly